CoderDojo-Content/Beginner-Wearables/en/first-card-trying-out-the-parts.md

 ![](/assets/all aapp.png) ![](/assets/all aapp.png)

 9. Make sure the two threads are not touching or crossing over at any point.
 If they do this will cause a *short* in your circuit and it will not work properly.
+> Electricity flows out of the *positive* side of the battery, through the thread, through the LED and through the second thread back into the battery, around and around.
+When you have a *short circuit*, the electricity tries to go the wrong way and that's why it stops working.
+   [**diagram?**]

 10. Now we have a circuit that we can use to make a light-up badge!